wp-plugins/n3rdskwat-mp3player/readme.txt

 3. playlist disabled

 == Changelog ==

+= 1.1.10 =
+* Small fixes regarding loading mp3-links with full domain urls (on the same domain as the player)

 = 1.1.9 =
 * Added extra checks for forms that are posted off-domain (like payola)